Dat-Pudding/PhotoCalc/CONTRIBUTING.md

 1. If not already installed, download and install the unity hub
 2. Within then unity hub choose the most recent LTS version (as of now 2022.3)
-3. import `{yourRepoPath}/PhotoCalc/unity_source/PhotoCalc Mobile/` as project into unity
+3. import `{yourRepoPath}/PhotoCalc/unity_source/PhotoCalc/` as project "from disk" into Unity Hub
 4. Open the project through the Unity Hub
 5. Make sure that the Scene named `GUI` is being shown in the hierarchy to your left
 6. Navigate to `Assets/Scripts/` and double-click any C#-Script, you will be prompted to install MSVS or MSVSC.